Can you make Aliyah after conversion to Christianity?

 In conclusion, Hendel raises a fundamental question; Can a Jew revert to Judaism after being a member of another religion?
 Although the law does not address this situation explicitly, the judge argues that Jewish law recognizes the ability of each person to change, and the gates of repentance are open to all.
 Therefore, the judge ruled that Ms. Zevidovsky may submit a new application for immigration, which will be examined on a factual basis.

 Justice Rubinstein supported Justice Hendel’s ruling, with a comprehensive historical survey of the attitude of Judaism toward converts who removed themselves from among the people of Israel.
 However, he also held that Jewish law did not rule out the return of the convert to Judaism.
 Therefore, while the ability to make Aliyah after conversion to Christianity was denied to the petitioner, the High Court allowed future applicants to retain their hopes.

 The High Court of Justice ruling in the matter of Ms. Zevidovsky thus teaches that an integral part of the attempt to define who is a Jew is to delimit the boundaries by answering the question of “who is not a Jew”.
 Every judge approaches this complex interpretation, in accordance with his standards and his outlook on Israeli law, and especially his perception of the proper relationship between Hebrew law and the State of Israel as “Jewish and democratic.”

-The law firm of Cohen, Decker, Pex, Brosh – Immigration and Aliyah to Israel, including Aliyah after conversion to Christianity
+Our law firm- Immigration and Aliyah to Israel, including Aliyah after conversion to Christianity

 If you have a question about Aliyah to Israel after conversion from Judaism, or immigration to Israel, our attorneys will be happy to arrange a meeting, in order to study the legal situation and give an opinion as to whether it is possible to provide assistance with the Ministry of the Interior or the relevant court.